$21 million TOTAL PROJECT

 160 Temporary and 597 Permanent Jobs estimated

-The Armature Works building, developed by SoHo Capital, will be the new home of The Heights Market Hall and Gathering.
-The Gathering will provide a business incubator offering open space, hot desks, concierge services and training for 20+ emerging small and micro businesses.
-The Heights will house a fresh foods indoor market hall and weekly outdoor farmers market that will increase food access to fresh produce and meats, which are currently unavailable in this USDA Food Desert area.
+The Armature Works building, developed by SoHo Capital, is the new home of The Heights Market Hall and Gathering.
+The Gathering provides a business incubator offering open space, hot desks, concierge services and training for 20+ emerging small and micro businesses.
+The Heights houses a fresh foods indoor market hall and weekly outdoor farmers market that will increase food access to fresh produce and meats, which are currently unavailable in this USDA Food Desert area.
 A demonstration kitchen on site will also provide classes in nutrition and healthy foods.
 Overall, the Heights Market Hall & Gathering facility will create over 750 jobs through construction (160) and expanded permanent employment opportunities generated by small businesses and retail (597).
 Partnerships with local nonprofits will also provide on-site job training, employment counseling and culinary expertise.

 In keeping with the historical heritage of the property, original building materials are being repurposed such as using ceiling wood planks for flooring.
 The developers will also be seeking Certification through the Florida Green Builders Association.
 The Armature Works project, over 68,000 sq ft in all, is in an area targeted by the City of Tampa for redevelopment, with a goal of spurring economic investment and growth.
 It is expected to be a catalyst for new investment in the area, and will bridge the divide between the traditional downtown and the Tampa Heights community.
 On adjacent property, 300+ units of affordable workforce housing is also under construction to add to the economic development in the area.